Azure/connectthedots/Azure/ARMTemplate/Readme.md

    ```
    azure config mode arm
    ```
-1. Create a new resource group typing the following command:
+1. Create a new resource group typing the following command (you can replace "ConnectTheDotsRG" with the name of your choice for the resource group):
    ```
    azure group create -n "ConnectTheDotsRG" -l "East US"
    ```